 The Canada Pension Plan Investment Board was created by Act of Parliament in 1997 to invest funds not needed by the Canada Pension Plan to pay current pensions.
 Since the Plan itself, which is administered directly by the federal government, invests only in debt obligations of the federal and provincial governments, the excess funds administered by the CPP Investment Board are invested solely in equities in order to balance the portfolio.
 The market value of the equity portfolio was \$13.8 billion on December 31, 2001 and is expected to exceed \$130 billion within ten years.
-The CPP Investment mostly an index buyer, for now, percent of its cash so invested, percent is reserved for private The longer-term intention is to gradually away from pure index investing and into specific The Decend will thus have little to equities.
+The CPP Investment Board is mostly an index buyer, for now, with 95 percent of its cash so invested, but 5 percent is reserved for private equities.
+The longer-term intention is to move gradually away from pure index investing and into specific equities.
+The Board will thus have little to say about the governance of investee corporations in the short run (its small venture capital arm aside), but this can be expected to change in a relatively short period.
+In the meantime, the Board is conscious of its own obligations to be a leader in corporate governance.
+167